anamud/mir-dev/docs/MIR_UG.md

 MIR_CONF="-g" ./fib-prof 10 4
 ```
 > Tip:
 > Generate task statistics information simultaneously with other statistics to maintain consistency.
+Or you will have to merge using lineage as key.

 * Summarize task statistics.
 ```